The Ultimate Guide to Keeping Cool While RVing in Hot Weather

 Drinking plenty of fluids is important when you're sweating a lot, and cold beverages are especially refreshing!

-A lot of RVers list a portable ice maker in their “camping must haves”, but some water bottle ice sticks or reusable ice cubes would be a cheaper option for those who use a lot of ice.
+Many RVers list a portable ice maker among their “camping must-haves.”
+Some water bottle ice sticks or reusable ice cubes are a cheaper option to cool your drinks.

 2. Create a misting system.

-You know those oscillating fans that spray a cool mist on you while you're in line for rides at amusement parks?
-You can turn any outdoor fan into one by hooking it up to a garden hose with this fan mist kit:
+You know those oscillating fans spraying cool mist on you while you’re in line at amusement parks?
+Any fan can turn into a mister by hooking a garden hose to this fan mist kit:

-You could also skip the fan and just hang one of these misting hoses from your RV awning or somewhere else in your campsite:
+You could also skip the fan and just hang one of these misting hoses from your RV awning:

-This misting fan requires no assembly; it has reservoir that you fill with water so you can just plug it in and start cooling down:
+This misting fan requires no assembly.
+It has a reservoir that you fill with water so you can just plug it in and start cooling down:

 3. Get an outdoor air conditioner.

-The Portable air conditioner is a 4 in 1 portable unit and perfect for outdoor use.
-You can easily carry it around and aim it at you wherever you're sitting.
+The Portable air conditioner is a 4-in-1 portable unit and is perfect for outdoor use.
+You can easily carry it around and aim it at you wherever you’re sitting.

 4. Cool off with an inflatable pool.